 At this point, your plants should be ready for transplanting.
 Either move them to the garden or keep them in the containers.

-Everyone will be a pro at planting tomatoes, and even those inexperienced in gardening should have no problem with this simple procedure.
-You can expect fresh, organic produce ready to go without paying full price in the stores!
+Everyone will be a pro at planting tomatoes and even people inexperienced in gardening should have no problem with this simple procedure.
+You can expect fresh, organic, ready-made produce without paying full price in the stores!